Antifungal Agents

 Very rare: hepatitis

-Drug Interactions: Azoles-- drug interactions due to effects on cytochrome P450 enzyme systems
+Drug Interactions: Azoles administration may cause drug interactions secondary to alterations in the cytochrome P450 enzyme drug metabolizing system.

 Sheppard,D. and Lampiris, H.W., Antifungal Agents, in Basic and Clinical Pharmacology, (Katzung, B. G., ed) Appleton-Lange, 1998, pp 780-786